thycotic/ss-docs/api-scripting/rest-api-client-generation/index.md

 ```

 ### C# or .NET Core Client Using OpenAPI Generator

+>**Note:** These client-generation instructions were written with OpenAPI Generator version 2.4.3, which was the latest version at the time.
+Future versions may fix issues that necessitated some workarounds.
+If you are using a newer version, you may need to make adjustments.

 > **Note:** These instructions assume that you have Java and .NET Core installed on your machine.
 They should work on all systems, but the syntax will need to be tweaked for other shells.